platomav/BIOSUtilities/README.md

 #### **Description**

 Parses AMI UCP (Utility Configuration Program) Update executables, extracts their firmware components (e.g. SPI/BIOS/UEFI, EC, ME etc) and shows all relevant info.
-It supports all AMI UCP revisions and formats, including those with nested AMI PFAT, AMI UCP or Insyde SFX structures.
+It supports all AMI UCP revisions and formats, including those with nested AMI PFAT, AMI UCP or Insyde iFlash/iFdPacker structures.
 The output comprises only final firmware components and utilities which are directly usable by end users.

 #### **Usage**